Majoring and Minoring

-- One natural science breadth course chosen from the above list
+- One social science breadth course chosen from the list below.

-- One social science breadth course chosen from the above list
+- One natural science breadth elective chosen from the list below.

-- One arts and humanities breadth course chosen from the above list
+- One arts and humanities breadth course chosen from the list below.

 All Lewis & Clark courses intended to fulfill environmental studies minor requirements must be taken for a letter grade.